 The primary goal of this research is to refine the understanding of how inshore habitats, including coral reefs, contribute to the productivity of MUS fisheries and/or ESA listed species, focusing particularly on those MUS that are primarily caught in federal waters and certain key coral reef fishes that are classified as ECS.
-The quantitative information linking offshore and
+The quantitative information linking offshore and nearshore habitats can be applied to the Council's efforts to refine existing BMUS designations.
+Most of these nearshore and laboratory research efforts are designed to bridge a key life history stage data gap, and feed into an essential fish habitat modeling effort described later.

 Another project is assessing larval uku (Aprion virescens) habitat use in nearshore and offshore of Hawaii.
 Uku is the only shallow bottomfish stock in Hawaii within the BMUS complex.
 EFH for uku is currently broadly designated from the shoreline to offshore down to 240 meters deep, and more information is needed on connectivity from offshore to nearshore to refine EFH designations.
 This study will assess uku habitat and prey base utilization in nearshore and offshore ecosystems.
 This effort will include lab work for processing (i.e., sorting, identifying, and measuring) larval uku from a backlog of existing wet-archived ichthyoplankton samples from nearshore and offshore ecosystems along Oahu and Hawaii Island.
 Through this work, PIFSC plans to quantify the connectivity of uku from offshore to nearshore, including the presence/absence of larval uku in the nearshore coral reef ecosystem, to assist with potential future habitat models and refining Hawaii EFH and HAPC.
-Though hampered by the COVID restrictions, this work has continued and a technical memorandum should be finalized in 2023.
+Though hampered by the COVID restrictions, this work has continued and a technical memorandum should be finalized in 2025.

-Another project in 2023 is to explore a series of potential sampling methods to target juvenile uku in nearshore habitats.
+Another project in 2025 is to explore a series of potential sampling methods to target juvenile uku in nearshore habitats.
 This project leverages results of a previous EFH Refine funded desktop review of the early life history of uku.
 That review found fewer than 300 larval and pelagic juvenile uku (3-30 mm) were collected in the Main Hawaiian Islands between 1967 and 2012.
 Furthermore, the review revealed that juvenile uku between 3-9 cm in length (~30-90 days old) have yet to be recorded anywhere in the Pacific.
 We concluded that the nearshore waters have been insufficiently sampled to model or predict uku presence at this early life stage.
 As an initial investigation, the focus will be on areas in or near a harbor with proximity to a deep sand channel.
 EFH consultations are most common in harbors and nearshore environments, making it an important target habitat, while the focus on sand channels is based on information gathered during the aforementioned larval uku study.
 Light traps and sabiki fishing rigs will be tested.